Employee Retention Tax Credit 2021 Colorado

 Maximizing the Employee Retention Tax Credit for Colorado Businesses

-The US government has authorized an unparalleled stimulus, and yet billions of dollars will go unclaimed.
-If you are one of the many Colorado businesses that have not claimed this tax credit yet, fill out the simple form to get started and let the ERTC expert team handle everything from start to finish.
+The US government has authorized an unprecedented stimulus, and yet billions of dollars are going unclaimed.
+If you or someone you know are one of the many Colorado businesses that have not claimed this tax credit yet, fill out the simple form to get started and let the ERTC expert team handle everything for you.

 Qualifications & Eligibility

-Calculating your eligibility for the ERTC can be a complicated process involving complex calculations even most CPAs find overwhelming.
+Calculating your eligibility for the ERTC can be a time consuming process involving complex calculations even most CPAs find overwhelming.
 That’s why we specialize only in assisting Colorado businesses with their ERTC claims.

 Why Choose ERTC FUND?